Sharing your research - Research repository

 REF and open access

-To ensure you are compliant with both Institutional and REF policy you should add your journal articles and conference papers (published with an ISSN) to the repository within 3 months of acceptance for publication.
-HEFCE have extended the period until this rule becomes a requirement to allow institutions time to put systems into place to be able to deal with this effectively.
+To ensure you are compliant with both Edinburgh Napier University and REF policy you should add your journal articles and conference papers (published with an ISSN) to the repository within 3 months of acceptance for publication.

 Depositing in the Repository